Explore Natural Philosophy

 Is history a Truth Hammer?

-Historical traces, such as documents, artifacts, and DNA, are used as evidence in a way that is partly scientific and partly journalistic.
-The trace itself is like reporting: “This exists.
-This was found.
-This document says this.”
-The historian then does what a good journalist does: gathers evidence, weighs reliability, and constructs the most accurate story possible.
-Historians give special weight to primary sources, especially contemporaneous evidence: records, inscriptions, and reports created close to the events being studied.
-Secondary sources without primary source support are disconnected from the events themselves.
-History built only on secondary sources stands on borrowed ground; many historians would not use such accounts.
+The historian does the same thing as a good journalist: gathers evidence, weighs reliability, and constructs the most accurate story possible.
+Both give special weight to primary sources, especially contemporaneous evidence: traces originating close to the events.
+Secondary sources are disconnected from the events.
+Stories built only on secondary sources stand on borrowed ground; many historians would not use them.

-History is a dance between artifacts and stories.
-Artifacts are the surviving footprints of the past.
+Traces are the surviving footprints of the past.
 Stories are the human effort to explain what those footprints mean.
 A coin can tell us who ruled.
 A battlefield can tell us violence happened.
-A letter can reveal what one person claimed, feared, or hoped.
+A letter can reveal what someone claimed, feared, or hoped.
 But none of these traces speak fully on their own.
 Someone has to interpret them.
-That is where history becomes narrative—not fiction, not guesswork, but disciplined storytelling anchored to evidence.
+That is where history becomes narrative: disciplined storytelling anchored to evidence.
 The past happened.
-The historian’s job is to tell the truest version that can be supported.
+The historian’s job is to tell the truest supported story.

 Related fields help fill in the picture.
-Archaeology is the science of finding and studying historical traces, especially physical remains left behind by people.
-Genealogy has its own standards for connecting one person to another across time, using records such as birth certificates, census entries, and DNA.
+Archaeology is the science of finding and studying historical traces.
+Genealogy has its own standards for connecting one person to another across time, using records such as birth certificates and census entries.
 In both fields, finding a trace is only the beginning.
-Connecting traces into a reliable story requires method, caution, and evidence.
-That is why history belongs near journalism: it reports what survives, investigates what it means, and builds public truth about the human past.
+All these fields use what survives to build public truth about our shared human past.

 That Philosophy FAQ,